jameswhite7/android_trapezoidal_imagewarp/README.md

 [https://github.com/appium/android-apidemos/blob/master/src/io/appium/android/apis/graphics/BitmapMesh.java](https://github.com/appium/android-apidemos/blob/master/src/io/appium/android/apis/graphics/BitmapMesh.java)

-There aren't many Android examples /samples of using an onTouch event to warp an image using drawBitmapMesh so I may uploaded a zip with a working Eclipse workspace project to show how it works..
+There aren't many Android examples /samples of using an onTouch event to warp an image using drawBitmapMesh so I may uploaded a zip ("myBitmapMeshApp2.zip") with a set working Eclipse workspace project files to show how it works..

 Screenshot: